Epcot Center Opened in Florida

 1958 - The National Advisory Committee For Aeronautics Was Replaced by NASA

-1964 - The Free Speech Movement Began at UC Berkeley
+1964 - The Free Speech Movement Began at U.C.
+Berkeley

 1971 - Walt Disney World Opened in Orlando